All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 Blind Souvenir Vendor: “There are no good white basketball players.”

-2. Agent Cedric has to pretend he’s looking at the blind souvenir vendor’s practical jokes: A fake flower sprays his face with ink; an exploding cigar blows up in his face; and a can of whipped cream blows up in his face.
+2. Agent Cedric has to pretend he’s looking at the Blind Souvenir Vendor’s practical jokes: A fake flower sprays his face with ink; an exploding cigar blows up in his face; and a can of whipped cream blows up in his face.

 3. Agent Cedric is ordered to meet The Torch at the Howard Johnson’s on the corner of Der Fuehrer Strasse and Goebbels Platzen.